Sea Fishing Scotland’s West Coast

 Fishing in Scotland is the last frontier for angling in the UK.
-There are still remote marks that are relatively unfished by foot and the beauty of the place is unfathomable as the depths of some of the lochs.
-The demands of fishing in Scotland are also no doubt greater than anywhere else in the UK, but the rewards of fishing here are also unmatched.
-Catching a fish from the wild is a different beast from fishing for artificially stocked fish or fishing from a sheltered harbour in a densely populated coast in the south of the UK.
+There are still remote marks that are relatively unfished by foot and the beauty of the place is as unfathomable as the depths of some of the lochs.
+The demands of fishing in Scotland are also no doubt greater than anywhere else in the UK, but the rewards of fishing are also unmatched.
+Catching a fish from the wild is a different beast from fishing for artificially stocked fish or fishing from a sheltered harbour on a densely populated coast in the south of the UK.

 This page contains affiliate links to amazon from which FishMag earns commissions.

 Scotland has some huge advantages for sea fishing.
 It has exposure to both the gulf stream and access to the rich north sea.
-This is a remarkable combination, that leads to a diverse mixture of fish species appearing on the shores, from blue fin tuna to cod and other cold water species.
+This is a remarkable combination, that leads to a diverse mixture of fish species appearing on the shores, from bluefin tuna to cod and other cold-water species.

-Best Rigs for Sea Fishing in Scotland
+Best Rigs for Beach Casting in Scotland

 Fishing Season: Summer vs Winter